GenericMappingTools/gmt/doc/rst/source/supplements/spotter/backtracker.rst

 **backtracker** reads (longitude, latitude, age) positions from *infiles* [or standard input] and computes rotated (x,y,t) coordinates using the specified rotation parameters.
-It can either calculate final positions [Default] or create a sampled track (flowline or hotspot track) between the initial and final positions.
+It can either calculate final positions [Default] or create a sampled track (flowline or hotspot track) between the initial and final positions [*Wessel*, 1999].
 The former mode allows additional data fields after the first 3 columns which must have (longitude,latitude,age).
 See option **-:** on how to read (latitude,longitude,age) files.